-- ALL School Uniform items must be purchased through Lands' End - Previously owned Dennis uniforms are also permitted.
+• ALL new School Uniform items must be purchased through Uniforms 4U.

-Regular Uniform Dress Any article of clothing from Lands' End or Dennis Uniforms.
+T Regular Uniform Dress Any article of St. Serra uniform clothing.
+(Note: Spirit Shirts may be worn only on designated Spirit Shirt days; PE shirts, PE shorts, and PE sweatpants may only be worn on scheduled PE days.)
 Girls' skirts must be no shorter than mid-thigh.
-Formal Uniform Dress (Masses/prayer Services/Retreats) Preschool is not required to have a formal uniform.
-Required Girls' Formal Uniform TK - Grade 8 A white short-sleeved shirt.
-A sweater: either navy long-sleeve, sweater vest, or a navy cardigan.
-Skirt: a plaid skirt, skort, or a plaid jumper.
-Pants: a pair of khaki pants.
+Socks and Shoes Socks and shoes must always be worn on campus and at all school events and activities.
+Sock color should complement the school uniform (preferably navy, white, gray, black, or khaki) Shoes must be closed at the heel and toe.
+Must be in neat condition.
+Must fit securely on the foot.
+Athletic shoes must be worn on PE days.
+Extreme or faddish shoes are not permitted, including but not limited to boots, slippers, sandals, shoes with rollers/wheels on the bottom, high heeled shoes, and platform shoes.
+Formal Uniform Dress (Masses/Prayer Services/Retreats) Preschool is not required to have a Formal Uniform.
+Required Girls' Formal Uniform TK - Grade 8 White short-sleeved polo shirt.
+A sweater: either navy long-sleeve, sweater vest, or navy cardigan.
+Skirt: plaid skirt, skort, or plaid jumper.
+(Modesty shorts should be worn under.)
 White knee socks.
-Required Boys' Formal Uniform TK - Grade 8 A white short-sleeved shirt.
-A sweater: either a navy long-sleeve V-neck pullover, or a navy sweater vest.
-A pair of khaki pants.
+Required Boys' Formal Uniform TK - Grade 8 White short-sleeved polo shirt.
+A sweater: either navy long-sleeve V-neck pullover or navy sweater vest.
+Khaki or navy pants.
 Socks in navy or white.
-A black belt- required for Grades 3-8 only.
-Non-Uniform Dress (Free Dress) Dress attire includes appropriate clothing in the following fashion: • Jeans, pants, shorts (no shorter than mid-thigh). • T-shirts, button-down shirts, blouses, sweatshirts. • Skirts, dresses (no shorter than mid-thigh).
-The following are not permitted on non-uniform dress days: • Baggy or oversized clothing. • Tight or revealing clothing. • No leggings unless the shirt length reaches mid-thigh. • Torn/ripped clothing. • Sweats and pajamas. • Socks and shoes must be worn according to the uniform dress code regulations. • Writing and images on clothing not in accordance with Christian decency.
+Belt (black preferred) - required for Grades 3-8 only.
+Dress Code continued on next page

-T Pants/skirts/shorts not worn at the natural waist, clothing, tank, halter, mini dress/skirt, low cut, exposed or bare midriff or back, revealing neckline, backless or spaghetti-string tops.
+Non-Uniform Dress (Free Dress) Non-Uniform Dress (Free Dress) attire includes appropriate clothing in the following fashion: Jeans, pants, shorts (no shorter than mid-thigh).
+T-shirts, button-down shirts, blouses, sweatshirts.
+Skirts, dresses (no shorter than mid-thigh).
+The following are not permitted on non-uniform dress days: Baggy or oversized clothing.
+Tight or revealing clothing.
+No leggings unless the shirt length reaches mid-thigh.
+Torn/ripped clothing.
+Sweats and pajamas.
+Socks and shoes must be worn according to the uniform dress code regulations.
+Writing and images on clothing not in accordance with Christian decency.
+Pants/skirts/shorts not worn at the natural waist, clothing, tank, halter, mini dress/skirt, low cut, exposed or bare midriff or back, revealing neckline, backless or spaghetti-string tops.
 Clothing that is not clean, neat, and free from damage (i.e., no frayed edges, cut-off sleeves, holes, ripped/torn etc.).
 Short shorts or cut-offs.
-Over the knee socks, fishnet stockings.
+Over-the-knee socks, fishnet stockings.
 Wallet chains.
-Socks and Shoes Must always be worn on campus and at all school events and activities.
-Sock color should complement the school uniform (preferably navy, white, gray, black, and khaki).
-Must be closed at the heel and toe.
-Must be in neat condition.
-Must fit securely on the foot.
-Athletic shoes must be worn on PE days.
-Extreme or faddish shoes are not permitted, including but not limited to boots, slippers, sandals, shoes with rollers/wheels on the bottom, high heeled shoes, and platform shoes.
-PE Uniform Dress PE uniform shortsPE uniform shirtsAthletic shoes Athletic Game Days School uniform bottoms and jersey School Dances School free dress or specially approved attire Field Trips Grade level specially approved attire Extracurricular field trips School free dress guidelines Red Ribbon Week (RRW) School uniform bottoms and approved tops according to theme (to be announced prior to RRW) Catholic Schools Week (CSW) School uniform bottoms and approved tops according to theme (to be announced prior to CSW)